What are the factors affecting the weight?

 The effect of the weight is always directed towards the center of the Earth, On Earth, all the objects have the weight, but in space, all the objects are in a state of the weightlessness, The weight of any object can be measured by the spring scale by determining the extension of its spring.

-Everything seems weightless inside the spacecraft which revolves around the Earth, Newton is the measuring unit of the weight and it is almost equal to the weight of an object on the Earth’s surface whose mass is 100 grams.
+Everything seems weightless inside the spacecraft, which revolves around the Earth.
+Newton is the measuring unit of weight, and it is almost equal to the weight of an object on the Earth’s surface whose mass is 100 grams.

-The weight of any object is affected by three factors which are the object’s mass, the planet (the place) where the object exists, the distance between the object and the center of the planet.
+The weight of any object is affected by three factors, which are the object’s mass, the planet (the place) where the object exists, and the distance between the object and the center of the planet.

 The weight of anybody decreases when the distance between the body and the center of the planet increases because the gravitational force decreases.